 There are two main types of fatty acids called saturated and unsaturated.
-Saturated fats, classified as monounsaturated fats, are solid when at room temperature and found in animals and tropical plants.
+Saturated fats are solid when at room temperature and found in animals and tropical plants.
 These are the omega-9 fatty acids.
 Unsaturated fats, classified as polyunsaturated fats, are usually liquid at room temperature and found in vegetables, seeds and, most common, fatty fish.
 This is what we know as omega-3 and sometimes omega-6 fatty acids.

 Let’s dig a little deeper into fatty acids.
 Some diets recommend minimizing fats, but fats, if choosing the right ones, play an important role in your health.
 Dietary fat is broken down into fatty acids and other compounds, such as cholesterol.
 Some of these fatty acids, in particular if in excess, are converted into triglycerides, which can be used to store energy.

 Triglycerides are a type of fat found in your blood, and having too much of this type of fat can raise the risk of coronary heart disease.
 A blood test can measure your triglycerides along with your cholesterol.
 There are a few factors that can raise your triglyceride levels, such as being overweight, lack of physical activity, smoking, too much alcohol use, a very high carbohydrate diet, certain diseases and medicines, and some genetic disorders.